mikaelbr/writings/js-syntax-series/function-arguments.md

 }
 ```

-Arguments are executed from left to right and _evaluated at call time_.
-Firstly,
+Parameters are evaluated from left to right _at call time_.
+This means
-this means parameters can refer to other parameters to the left:
+parameters can refer to other parameters to the left:

 ```js
 function foo(a, b = a.foo) {